What is nitrogen mustard?

 Nitrogen mustard belongs to the group of alkylating agents that also include cyclophosphamide, ifosfamide, melphalan, chlorambucil and carmustine (BiCNU).
 Nitrogen mustard and carmustine can be used topically to treat cutaneous lymphomas.
 The mechanism of action is still uncertain.

 What is topical nitrogen mustard used for?

-Topical nitrogen mustard has been used for the treatment of mycosis fungoides since the 1950’s.
-It is particularly effective in patch and/or plaque disease of mycosis fungoides.
+Topical nitrogen mustard has been used for the treatment of mycosis fungoides since the 1950s.
+It is particularly effective in patch or plaque stage mycosis fungoides.
 Complete response rates have been achieved in 76-80% of patients with limited patch/plaque (stage IA) and 35-68% in those with generalised patch/plaque (stage IB).
 It is also used for the treatment of Langerhans cell histiocytosis.

 How to use topical nitrogen mustard?

-There are several difffernet regimes.
-Topical nitrogen mustard (either the water-based preparation, gel, or the ointment-based preparation) may be applied daily until lesions resolve completely.
+There are several different regimes.
+Topical nitrogen mustard (either a water-based preparation, a gel, or an ointment-based preparation) may be applied daily until lesions resolve completely.
 This may be followed by a time of maintenance therapy for about 1-2 months.

 The following general measures should be carried out when applying topical nitrogen mustard.

 - First, apply a small amount of nitrogen mustard to a selected test patch (palm-size) on your skin once a day for 7-10 days.
 If there is no significant irritation, new rash, redness or itching you can then start to apply the nitrogen mustard preparation as directed by your doctor to lesions.

 - Usually, topical nitrogen mustard is applied once daily after showering or in the evening.
 Apply sparingly to the affected areas; the nitrogen mustard is usually absorbed into the skin within the first hour after application.